On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 1

-Mortality rate for planned hospital admissions
+Mortality rate of planned hospital admissions

 Monthly